4-H Officer Program

 - Ask questions of speakers and tour leaders

-- Present a community need/issue to City Council
+- Present a report to the County Commission

 - Registered 4-H Member